© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross known as Kirk Cross is a scheduled monument protected by Historic England under reference 1011760.
 View the official record →

-Kirk Cross is a wayside cross located in Yorkshire, England, and dates to the medieval period.
+Kirk Cross is a wayside cross located in Yorkshire, England, and represents a form of medieval monument that served both practical and spiritual functions in the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011760.

 Wayside cross known as Kirk Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011760.